Jury rejects St. Louis police officer's gender bias lawsuit

 ST. LOUIS (AP) — Jurors have rejected a high-ranking St. Louis police officer's claim that her colleague was promoted to deputy chief instead of her because of gender bias.

-The St. Louis Post-Dispatch reports that the St. Louis jury ruled against Lt.
+The St. Louis Post-Dispatch reports that the jury ruled against Lt.
 Col. Rochelle Jones on Thursday.
-Her lawsuit had alleged gender discrimination in the 2015 promotion of Ronnie Robinson to lieutenant colonel, the second-highest rank in the department.
+Her lawsuit alleged gender discrimination in the 2015 promotion of Ronnie Robinson to lieutenant colonel, the second-highest rank in the department.
 Jones was a major at the time.

 Deputy city counselor Nancy Kistler said Dotson promoted Robinson because he was the strongest candidate.
 She said Dotson also had a record of promoting women.